Tarrant County Jail

 How can I confirm whether someone is currently in custody?

 Use the County’s official Inmate Search to look up current bookings by name.
-Results help you verify identity and status before planning a visit or preparing deposits.
-The search is maintained by the Sheriff’s Office and is the authoritative source for custody confirmation and basic booking details.
+Results help verify identity and status before planning a visit or preparing deposits.
+The search is maintained by the Sheriff’s Office and is the official source for custody confirmation and booking details.

 What should I know before visiting an inmate?